dashingsoft/pyarmor/docs/topic/repack.rst

 - `onedir`: pack the obfuscated script to onedir
 - specfile: one ``.spec`` file used by PyInstaller to generate bundle

-Once it's set, pyarmor will first obfuscate the scripts, then automatically pack them to one bundle
+Once it's set, pyarmor will not only obfuscate the scripts, but also pack them to one bundle

 Packing Scripts Automatically
 =============================